Flying Heavy Metal

 Flying Heavy Metal is a five-part British television series produced by Ricochet and originally broadcast in the UK and Europe on the Discovery Channel, premiered on 19 January 2005, and subsequently repeated on Discovery Wings in the UK.
 It is presented by commercial Boeing 757 pilot and Iron Maiden frontman, Bruce Dickinson.

 In the series, Dickinson looks at, and often flies, a number of aircraft from across the history of commercial aviation.
 There are some quite "surprising" aerobatics done in rather large aircraft.

 Flying Heavy Metal is now repeated on the new channel from Discovery Networks UK called Discovery Turbo.

+Reception

+Gabrielle Starkey of The Times wrote, "Dickinson provides a surprisingly engrossing account of the race for transatlantic passenger flight".
+The Independent reviewer James Rampton called Dickinson "an engaging presenter".
+The Daily Record wrote about Dickinson, "His enthusiasm for planes and everything about them is so infectious it makes the show watchable even if you're not that excited about the subject matter."
+The Liverpool Echo called Flying Heavy Metal an "engaging series in which he explores the world of air travel".